nikhilgoenkatech/remediation-ansible/README.md

     ![cloudformation output](./assets/cloudformation-outputs.png)

-1. Navigate to your Ansible Tower instance
+1. Navigate to your Ansible Tower instance (might take a couple of minutes to show up correctly in your browser)
 1. Login with the demo credentials: admin / dynatrace
 1. Verify the setup: